sirixdb/sirixdb.github.io/transactional-cursor-api.md

 while (axis.hasNext()) axis.next();
 ```

+The methods in `MyVisitor` are called for each node in the traversal.
+The traversal begins with the node the cursor currently
+points to.

+### Other axes

-We provide all possible `XPath` axis.
-Note, that the `PrecedingAxis` and the `PrecedingSiblingAxis` do not deliver nodes in document order, but in the natural encountered order.
+SirixDB provides all possible XPath-axis.
+Note, that the `PrecedingAxis` and the `PrecedingSiblingAxis` don't deliver nodes in document order (preorder), but in the natural encountered order.
 Furthermore, a `PostOrderAxis` is available, which traverses the tree in a postorder traversal.
 Similarly, a `LevelOrderAxis` traverses the tree in a breadth-first manner.
+SirixDB also provides a `ConcurrentAxis`, a `ConcurrentUnionAxis`, a `ConcurrentIntersectAxis` and a `ConcurrentExceptAxis` to prefetch nodes concurrently and in parallel.

+### Filtering for Specific Node-Types or Nodes

 SirixDB provides several filters, which can be plugged in through a `FilterAxis`.
 The following code, for instance, traverses all children of a node and filters them for nodes with the local name "a" in an XML resource.